Published: June 30, 2020. Updated [June 17, 2022]

 To answer that, you need to analyze your sales capacity, historical performance, and average ramp time.
 Your sales capacity helps you identify how many partially and fully-ramped reps you have on deck right now.
 Based on past performance patterns, you can estimate what percentage of these reps will hit/exceed quota.
 Combined with ramp time, you can make sure you’re hiring at the right pace to maintain consistent levels of performance.

-This information will be vital in later steps of planning as you identify sales opportunities and assign reps to territories.
+This information will be vital in later steps of planning as you identify sales opportunities and assign reps to sales territories.

 2. Research your ideal customer profile.